timed-c/end-to-end-toolchain/README.md

   	Outputs instrumented C file for WCET computation.

 	Options:
-  	--posix                Compile Timed C code for POSIX compliant platform.
+  	--posix                Generate instrumented code for POSIX compliant platform.
-  	--freertos             Compile Timed C code for freeRTOS platform --timing-param         Compile Timed C code for profiling (complete timing
+  	--freertos             Generate instrumented code for freeRTOS platform.
-                         trace).
-  	--timing-trace         Compile Timed C code for profiling (only parameters).
+  	--timing-param         Complete timing traces is generated on execution of timing trace.
+  	--timing-trace         Traces are generated with parameters.
+  	--static-analysis {KTA, OTAWA}
-  	--static-analysis      Perform WCET computation of code fragments with hard
-                         deadline using the specified static analysis tool.
+  						   Perform WCET computation of code fragments with hard deadline using the specified static analysis tool.
 Currently supported arguments are either OTAWA or KTA.
-  	--iter<value>          Number of iterations the instrumented program
+  	--iter <value>         Number of iterations the instrumented program executes.
-                         executes.
-  	--exec                 Compiles the Timed C file and outputs the executable --compiler <path_to_compiler>
+  	--exec                 Compiles the Timed C file and outputs the executable.
+  	--compiler <path_to_compiler>
                            Path to cross compiler.
-  	--run                  Compile and run
+  	--run                  Compile and run.
   	--save <path_to_temp_folder>
-                         specify path to folder to save generated files
+                          Specify path to folder to save generated files

-If we run

-	e2e wcet /vagrant/examples/profile_example.c --save temp --posix --timing-param the tool will save the source-to-source transformed instrumented Timed C in temp/ folder.
+To compile and generate instrumented code using a buffer based implementation of  e2e.
+We execute the following command with `--timing-param` option.
+Note that the use of option `--save` will save the source-to-source transformed Timed C in `temp/`.

-If we run

-	e2e wcet /vagrant/examples/profile_example.c --save temp --posix --timing-param --exec the tool will save the source-to-source transformed instrumented Timed C in temp/ folder and the executable a.out will be created in the current folder.
+	e2e wcet /vagrant/examples/profile_example.c --save temp --posix --timing-param

-If we run
+To compile and generate the  instrumented executable of `profile_example.c` using a buffer based implementation of e2e, we execute the following command with `--exec` option.
+The toolchain will create `a.out` in the current folder.

+	e2e wcet /vagrant/examples/profile_example.c --posix --timing-param --exec

+To generate measurement-based trace of `profile_example.c`, we execute the following command with `--run` option.
+The generated traces with extension `*.ktc.trace` and are saved in the current directory

-	e2e wcet /vagrant/examples/profile_example.c --save temp --posix  --timing-param --run the tool will execute the file and produce traces.
-The traces are files ending with extension .ktc.trace
+	e2e wcet /vagrant/examples/profile_example.c --posix  --timing-param --run

 ### Performing sensitivity analysis

-We will perform sensitivity analysis for a Timed C with already generated trace in examples/example-sens
+We will perform sensitivity analysis of the `example.c`available in `/vagrant/examples/example-sens` folder.
+Note that the traces for this file is available in the same directory.

-	e2e help sens
-which displays
+We start with explaning the `e2e sens` command.
+Typing `e2e help sense` displays

 E2E - KTH's Timed C source-to-source compiler and end-to-end toolchain.

 	Usage: e2e sens [<files>] [<options>]